cerb/cerb.github.io/_workflows/cerb.login.terms_of_use.md

 ---
 title: Worker Login Terms of Use
 excerpt: Require acceptance of Terms of Use before a worker can log in.
+summary: This page outlines the "Worker Login Terms of Use" workflow for Cerb, which mandates that workers accept terms of use before logging in.
+It details the installation process, which is integrated into Cerb 11.0 and can be enabled through the Cerb interface.
+The page provides instructions on editing the terms of use snippet and describes the login process where workers must accept the terms to proceed.
+Additionally, it offers a reference template for creating a custom workflow, emphasizing confidentiality, data access, sharing, security practices, incident reporting, compliance, and potential disciplinary actions for non-compliance.
+The page also includes technical details for configuring and automating the workflow within Cerb.
 layout: integration
 topic: Workflows
 permalink: /workflows/cerb.login.terms_of_use/